 “When an old man dies, a library burns to the ground."

 It’s an African proverb.
-I think every person is a library of stories, and the world is made up of our stories.
+Every person is a library of stories, and the world is made up of our stories.

-Every Sunday morning, I share people’s wildly authentic, heart-stoppingly real, or funny stories for you to read while you enjoy a morning coffee.
+I’m Alice, and each Sunday morning I share people’s wildly authentic, heart-stoppingly real, or funny stories for you to read while you enjoy a morning coffee.
 Occasionally, I send out something I have written myself.
 I’m a slow writer, so it takes me a while.
 All of us of a considerable age have something to say.

 My dad shared his stories over many successive conversations during the last three years of his life.
 His stories were the kind that took a while to tell.
 My own storytelling started then when I wanted to share my dad’s stories.